Last updated: 15 July 2026

 17. How to contact us about privacy

-For privacy enquiries, access or correction requests, or complaints, you can contact us at:
+For privacy enquiries, access or correction requests, or complaints, you can contact our Privacy Officer at: